jpwchang/jpc-job-apps-2023/cv/index.md

 `2017`
 __Departmental Honors in Humanities, Social Sciences, and the Arts__
 - *Harvey Mudd College*
-- Awarded for academic performance in courses in humanities, social sciences, and the arts.
+- Awarded for outstanding academic performance in courses in humanities, social sciences, and the arts.

 ## Leadership